DataCorrupted/peter-site/content/project/IdentityManager.md

 Finally, this tool has to run on cell phones.
 Because of most applications, including our data capturing one, runs on cell phones.
 However, why not Apple?
-We ruled in favor of Android because we think in the long term Android can be rooted to support pure NDN(current, it runs over IP), which is not possible for Apple.
+We ruled in favor of Android because we think in the long term Android can be rooted to support pure NDN(currently, it runs over IP), which is not possible for Apple.

 However, Android is Java-based, yet our protocol and libraries are written in C++14.
 We considered both the possibility of using Java Native Interface(JNI) and rewrite NDNCERT using Java(There is [Jndn](https://github.com/named-data/jndn) already).